IEEE-NITK/blog/_posts/2021-01-06-Playing-Blackjack-Optimally-with-Reinforcemen-Learning.md

 #### DRAWBACKS OF TD:

 Temporal difference learning is faster but less stable and may converge to the wrong solution.
-We estimate the Q-values only from the current reward, and use our own estimate of the model to predict the future reward.
-While this is faster, our targets are based on our estimated model itself, making it unstable.
+We estimate the Q-values only from the current reward, and use our own estimate of the values of the next state to predict the future reward.
+While this is faster, our targets are based on our estimation itself, making it unstable.
 Moreover, our estimate starts off arbitrarily wrong, so we might train toward wrong targets and might converge to a wrong solution.

 ## What next?